pauldewilson/Excel-Sheets-To-One-Column-Txt/README.md

 # Excel-Sheets-To-One-Column-Txt
+Admittedly, this is my first github forray.
+Sorry for any errors.
 Turns the contents of spreadsheets into a single columns separated by category (column) with a header category (index)

 The purpose of Excel-Sheets-To-One-Column-Txt is to transform an xlsx file's data to one big row in a text file.